Yuelioi/docs-v3/Ue/blueprint/en/Components/Activation/Is in Laptop Mode.md

 ---
-display_name: Is in Laptop Mode
+title: Is in Laptop Mode
 order: 4
 ---
 ## Navigation